openaustralia/morph/README.md

 If you're doing your development on Linux you're in luck because installing Docker is pretty straightforward.
 Just follow the instructions on the [Docker site](http://www.docker.io/gettingstarted/#h_installation).

-Install [Kitematic](https://kitematic.com/).
+Install [Docker Toolbox](https://www.docker.com/products/docker-toolbox).
 This will also, I think, prompt you to install VirtualBox if you don't already have it.

 Then, from the command-line